AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 HuggingFace Models
 ~~~~~~~~~~~~~~~~~~~

-The simplest way to use pre-trained open-source LLMs is to access them through HuggingFace and to leverage their `🤗 Transformers Python library <https://huggingface.co/docs/transformers/en/index>`__.
+The most common way to use pre-trained open-source LLMs is to access them through HuggingFace
+and to leverage their `🤗 Transformers Python library <https://huggingface.co/docs/transformers/en/index>`__.

 HuggingFace provides a wide range of tools and pre-trained models, making it easy to integrate and utilize these models in your projects.